mirage/mirage-www/tmpl/wiki/install-ocaml.md

     git checkout -b new-findlib
 }}

-Next, install the Homebrew packages for OCaml and `findlib`:
+Next, install the Homebrew packages for `libev` (required by the `lwt` library), OCaml and `findlib`:

 {{
-    brew install objective-caml findlib
+    brew install libev objective-caml findlib
 }}

 Assuming you choose to put your source repositories in `$SRC`, then install my